quiltdata/quilt/docs/advanced-features/s3-prefix-permissions.md

 # Restrict access by S3 bucket prefix

-It is possible to use custom roles and policies in the Quilt Catalog in order to limit access to specific folders in an S3 bucket.
+It is possible to use custom roles and policies in the Quilt Catalog to limit access to specific folders in an S3 bucket.
 Nevertheless, this approach has limitations and is therefore not recommended for high-security data where not just the contents _but the names of files and